Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink

 To solve DL prediction problem, most of the previous studies are based on first considering a mathematical channel model for the environment.
-For example, the \textit{multipath model} for channel modeling is defined as
+For example, the \textit{multipath channel model} is defined as

 where \(h\) is the channel response over particular frequency of \(\frac{1}{\lambda _0}\).
-In \eqref{eqn:multipath}, it is assumed that there are \(N\) distinct paths in the environment where \(a_n\) is path attenuation and \(\phi _n\) is a frequency-independent phase shift that captures reflection and attenuation of the signal along that path.
+In \eqref{eqn:multipath}, it is assumed that there are \(N\) distinct paths in the environment, where \(a_n\) is the path attenuation and \(\phi _n\) is a frequency-independent phase shift that captures reflection and attenuation of the signal along that path.

 In a machine learning terminology, the common approach is that they first consider a parametric model for the environment and then use UL-CSI to estimate the parameters of the model.
-Having the resulted complete model, the DL-CSI can be predicted.
+By obtaining the resulted complete model, the DL-CSI can be predicted.

-Incorrect assumption about the parametric model and/or incorrect derivation of the parameters both lead to loss of some parts of UL-CSI information and consequently resulting low accuracy of DL-CSI prediction.
+Incorrect assumptions about the parametric model and/or incorrect derivation of the parameters both lead to loss of some parts of UL-CSI information and consequently low accuracy of DL-CSI prediction.
 Furthermore, when parametric models are estimated, often some simplifying assumptions should be considered that may not be true in some cases or even violated.
-For example, as mentioned in section \ref{ssec:intro}, in \eqref{eqn:multipath}, \(a_n\) is assumed to be constant for UL and DL, but as some studies, \cite{han2018efficient}, suggest that this assumption is not always correct.
+For example, as mentioned in section \ref{ssec:intro}, in Eq. \eqref{eqn:multipath}, \(a_n\) is assumed to be constant for UL and DL, but as some studies (e.g., \cite{han2018efficient}) suggest this assumption is not always correct.

-To avoid forcing incorrect latent domain and problem of simplifying assumptions, in this work, we do not use any specific parametric model and instead use data-driven approaches to discover underlying structure of data without any prior model assumption.
-More details of the proposed scheme is presented in Section \ref{sec:proposedscheme}.
+To avoid forcing incorrect latent domain and the problem of oversimplistic assumptions, in this work, we do not use any specific parametric model and instead use data-driven approaches to discover the underlying structure of data without any prior model assumptions.
+More details of the proposed scheme are presented in Section \ref{sec:proposedscheme}.